Erbureth/cppswift/README.md

 # Introduction

-CPPSwift is an open-source binding for OpenStack Swift platform.
+CPPSwift is an open-source C++ binding for OpenStack Swift platform.